yakshavingdevs/datadance/README.md

 # Datadance
-Datadance is a simple data processing server that takes a JSON input, performs simple operations, and returns an output.
+Datadance is a Typescript based library to transform JSON data using a JSON output specification.

 # How to run the server
 ```deno task serve```